n2ygk/sdrtrunk-wiki/Playlist-Editor.md

 The top of the radio reference editor tab provides user account information, a login button, and three dropdown boxes allowing you to select **Country**, **State** and **County** filters.
 As you change each filter, the other filters will reset to display new options.
-For example, if you change the Country filter, the State filter will update with the states for that country and the County filter will be cleared until you select a new state.
+For example, if you change the Country filter, the State filter will update with the states for that country, and the County filter will be cleared until you select a new state.

 The radio reference editor stores the filters and systems or agencies that you last access so that these same values are selected and restored each time you launch the playlist editor.